daijro/camoufox/pythonlib/README.md

     page.goto("https://example.com/")
 ```

-**Notes:**

-- If Camoufox is being ran in headful mode, the max screen size will be generated based on your monitor's dimensions unless otherwise specified.
+If Camoufox is being ran in headful mode, the max screen size will be generated based on your monitor's dimensions unless otherwise specified.

-- To prevent UA-spoofing leaks, Camoufox only generates fingerprints with the same browser version as the current Camoufox version by default.

-  - If rotating the Firefox version is absolutely necessary, it would be more advisable to rotate between older versions of Camoufox instead.
+**Note:** To prevent UA mismatch detection, Camoufox only generates fingerprints with the same browser version as the current Camoufox version by default.
+If rotating the Firefox version is absolutely necessary, it would be more advisable to rotate between older versions of Camoufox instead.

 <details>
 <summary>Injecting custom Fingerprint objects...</summary>